joaopizani/paucasedmatura-src/site/src/en/blog/haskell/2012-01-10_haskell-kata-bankocr.md

 `interact` takes a **function from String to String** as parameter and does Input/Output with the help of this function.
-One way to express what `interact` does is by saying that it connects standard input to standard output, but allowing the information to be **transformed by the user function** as it flows down the pipeline :)
+One way to express what `interact` does is by saying that it connects standard input to standard output, but allowing the information to be **transformed by the user function** as it flows through :)

 Now for some commentary on the core of our recognizer, the `parse` function: